-FR8Star is here to connect you with qualified brokers and drivers who possess extensive experience in forklift transport services.
+FR8Star is here to connect you with qualified transport companies and drivers who possess extensive experience in forklift transport services.
 Here are some tips and guidance on what to expect as you get your forklift ready for the move.

 Best Practices For Transporting Forklifts

 Forklifts are valuable additions to many jobsites, lifting and moving materials with precision and efficiency.
 And while forklifts have proven time and again to be exceptional at transporting materials, the machines themselves aren’t particularly well-suited for transport, lacking both legal means and necessary speed to traverse normal roadways.
 In addition operating weights that can easily top 10,000 pounds (with much of that weight residing in the rear for counterbalance), forklifts have awkward dimensions and can face difficulties on ramps and inclines greater than 10%.

 Whether transporting a warehouse forklift, pallet jack, or rough-terrain forklift, you’ll want to start by checking the machine’s rated operating weight—a different number than the rated loading capacity.
 From there, you can select a trailer with ramps, floors, and axles that will support the heavy point of contact.
 Many trailer manufacturers offer specialty trailers for transporting forklifts; these feature a low loading point and heavy-duty ramps to safely accommodate loading and unloading procedures.